 Go to the Samsung VR Creators Portal and select “Upload Video”.
 Choose your video mode (monoscopic, stereo up/down, or stereo side by side.
 The following is very important.
 Click on “Add location, camera, and stereoscopic details…” Under audio settings, you need to choose “Binaural” - Binaural represents any type of binaural, including 8ball Omni Binaural.
 Do not select “Quadraphonic” - the audio will not render correctly.

 Samsung will process the video and when its finished you will be able to play back 360 video with head-trackable spatial audio through Samsung Gear VR.

-How do you convert 8ball into ambisonic work-flows and do you get elevation information after conversion?
+How do I convert 8ball into ambisonic work-flows and do you get elevation information after conversion?